Web fiction: Publication formats

 There are several popular platforms for publishing web serials and webcomics.
 With their large user bases, the popularity of these sites may arise from their interactive aspects allowing creators, readers, and other users to communicate with one another and create new communities.

 Dedicated platforms

-Web fiction platforms like Wattpad, Royal Road, ScribbleHub, GoodNovel, and Webnovel have emerged as hubs for both readers and writers.
+Web fiction platforms such as Wattpad, Royal Road, ScribbleHub, Fictra, GoodNovel, and Webnovel have emerged as hubs for readers and writers.
 These platforms provide infrastructure for publishing, discovering, and monetizing web fiction.
 Different platforms tend to specialize in particular genres, creating distinct communities with specific preferences.

-Royal Road

-Royal Road primarily focuses on LitRPG, progression fantasy, and GameLit genres.
-The platform has historical ties to translation of Asian web novels but has evolved to become the largest archive of English-original stories in these genres.
-While many successful stories on Royal Road aren't LitRPG, the readership definitely skews toward this genre, with other popular categories including cultivation, xianxia, wuxia, and isekai.
-Royal Road's audience is predominantly male (70.65%), 29.35% female, with the largest age group being 18–24 year olds.

-Webnovel

-Webnovel (the English arm of Chinese platform Qidian) offers a wide range of content but has become particularly known for translated Chinese works and original English content.
-The platform features fantasy, romance, urban fiction, and science fiction genres across various settings including historical, contemporary, and urban fantasy.
-As one of the key companies in the web fiction market, Webnovel employs a subscription-based model that has helped it become one of the dominant platforms in the current landscape.
-The platform generates revenue through various monetization methods including contribution fees, chapter fees, advertising, and adaptation rights.
-Webnovel has gained particular recognition for its fantasy and cultivation novels, many translated from Chinese originals.

 Social media

 Some web serials have been told entirely on Twitter or have used it as a way of adding depth to the universe.
 Character Twitter accounts are a very popular example of this being a form of transmedia storytelling.
 Twitter is also a useful tool for author-fan interaction and update announcements.
 There are a variety of Twitter hashtags now in use for the web serial community.
 Facebook integration is also popular, with Facebook fan pages for web serials or web serial authors as well as character accounts.

 Authors use social media platforms primarily for marketing, publicity, and making contact with readers.
 They tend to adopt a multi-layered approach to self-presentation, with the lines between their "public" and "private" identities often blurred.
 Research shows that while there may be a limited author-reader community, there is a much stronger online author-author community, founded upon practical support and encouragement.